okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 The following steps outline the submission process for SSO and SCIM integrations with the OIN Wizard:

 1. Build the integration in your app.
-1. Sign in to your Developer Edition org Admin Console.
+1. Sign in to the Admin Console of your Okta Developer Edition org.
    - Add integration details in the OIN Wizard.
    - Generate the app integration instance.
    - Test the integration.